Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 >>> nothing
 ```

-There is also another search method called `search_best` which return both the solution and the possible error.
+There is also another search method called `search_best` which returns both the solution and the possible error.
 The method returns the best program found so far.
 In this case, we can also see the error:

 ```julia
 solution, error = search_best(g, problem, :Index, max_depth=2, allow_evaluation_errors=true)